 5. These errors can cost you – BIG!

 In the end, the risk of using a DIY form comes down to time and money.
-Your attempt to save money on the front end may land you with a contract you can’t enforce, or which creates obligations you didn’t intend, or contains ambiguities that you can’t resolve without a court.
-You may end up suing (or being sued) – an expensive process with uncertain results.
+Your attempt to save money on the front end may land you with a contract you can’t enforce, or which creates obligations you didn’t intend or contains ambiguities that you can’t resolve without a court.
+You may end up using (or being sued) – an expensive process with uncertain results.
 This is truly a case where an ounce of prevention is well worth the pound of cure.
-Consulting with a lawyer on the particulars of your contract and getting guidance through the process is the best protection against future risk.
+Consult with a lawyer from Avisen Legal on the particulars of your contract and getting guidance through the process is the best protection against future risk.